-Neil was there with Leslie, his wife.
-At best, a nodding acquaintance of Cassie's, she mouthed platitudes of comfort then moved away.
+Neil was there with his wife.
+At best a nodding acquaintance of Cassie's, Leslie McLeod mouthed platitudes of comfort then moved away.

-"I'm happy to see you haven't dragged Cole along with you today," Neil said with approval.
+"I'm happy to see you haven't dragged Hunter along with you today," Neil said with approval.

-"More for his sake than mine," Cassie said, her lips curled in a nasty expression.
+"More for his sake than mine."
+Cassie curled her lips in a nasty expression.
 "I didn't want to subject him to the brand of etiquette this town practices."

 "You know, you really need to take time to think about what you're doing," he admonished her.
-"I hate to sound like a broken record, but..."
+"I hate to sound like a broken record but..."

 "Then don't," she interrupted.
 "I've had about all the advice I can take.
-By the way, I took care of everything with the insurance company this morning, so that's one more chore you can cross off your list."
+By the way, I took care of everything with the insurance company this morning so that's one more chore you can cross off your list."